-The African Evidence Informed Policy Forum will explore how best policy researchers, civil society actors, policymakers, academics and members of the private sector can bring timely, relevant, and reliable new knowledge to bear on policy decisions.
-It will seek to understand how different actors engaged in evidence to policy processes in African contexts can work together to foster a culture using social and economic research and evidence in policymaking.
-The forum will also explore avenues for collaboration between these different stakeholders.
+The African Evidence Informed Policy Forum explored how best policy researchers, civil society actors, policymakers, academics and members of the private sector can bring timely, relevant, and reliable new knowledge to bear on policy decisions.
+It sought to understand how different actors engaged in evidence to policy processes in African contexts can work together to foster a culture using social and economic research and evidence in policymaking.
+The forum also explored avenues for collaboration between these different stakeholders.

-As momentum for evidence informed policymaking builds on the continent, we hope that this event will catalyse new forms of engagement between policy research organizations, civil society, academia, policymakers, donors and the private sector.
+As momentum for evidence informed policymaking built on the continent, we hoped that this event would catalyse new forms of engagement between policy research organizations, civil society, academia, policymakers, donors and the private sector.